Freshman Seminar FMS1207M

 Mathematics and Computer Science

-This seminar is part of a group of seminars with the code SP1207M organized by the Faculty of Science which gives an overview on these seminars on their webpage.
+This seminar is part of a group of seminars with the code SP1207M organised by the Faculty of Science.
 They are for students in the first year of studies and give the opportunity to get some experience in presenting scientific talks to an audience.
 Each student has to prepare and present a talk and to provide a write-up on the talk.
 The URL of this webpage is

 http://www.comp.nus.edu.sg/~fstephan/fms1207m.html